Massillon Washington might be the go-to storied high school football program in northern Ohio, but its match in the lower half of the state is Troy.

 Ohio hadn’t yet began its playoffs, but the 1971 Trojans - Walker’s senior season - are considered the best in area history.
 The backfield featured Bell (Michigan), Walker (Miami) and Joe Allen (Florida).
 At QB was Al Mayer (Marshall) and WR Elmo Boyd (Eastern Kentucky).
 The defense was anchored by wildman Dave Starkey (Florida) and Allen at LB.
 In all, 20 seniors on that team signed to play college ball and 15 went to NCAA D-I programs.
 Bell and Boyd played in the NFL.

-Initially a starter at running back at Miami, Walker eventually was bumped in the then-Redskins’ backfield by emerging Rob Carpenter.
+A starter at running back at Miami, Walker was paired in the then-Redskins’ backfield by emerging RB Rob Carpenter.
 Miami was a MAC force when Walker played there, going 32-1-1 from 1973-75, its greatest run in program history.
-Displaying leadership qualities that would serve him so well in a coaching career, Walker was voted team MVP as a senior sub.
+Displaying leadership qualities that would serve him so well in a coaching career, Walker was voted team MVP.

 Drafted by the Bengals in the 13th round in 1976, he instead shifted to coaching, first as an assistant at Miami then North Carolina and Northwestern.
 Returned to Oxford as Miami’s head coach from 1990-98, then was Northwestern’s head coach from 1999-2005.